 To reflect the cost of living and can vary depending on where you’re buying, the size of your family, and other factors.
 USDA income limits To qualify for a USDA loan, your income must be less than 115 percent of AMI.

 If you need to boost your income to qualify, USDA mortgages allow you to add a co-borrower.
 However, your co-borrower must live with you in the residence and meet USDA’s credit, income, and debt guidelines.
 It’s also important that you and the co-borrower both understand that, by entering into the contract, the co-borrower will become responsible for loan payments if you stop paying.

 If you put less than 20 percent down with a conventional mortgage, you usually have to pay for private mortgage insurance (PMI) — insurance that protects the lender against the risk that you might default.

 There is no penalty for prepayment; you can pay your loan off whenever you’d like.

 We’re Here to Help

-When you’re buying a home, or refinancing your current mortgage, there are several types of loans for you to consider, and AAFMAA Mortgage Services LLC is ready to assist you.
-You’ll get an honest and fair assessment of your mortgage options from Military Mortgage Advisors who understand military life and have years of experience handling many different types of mortgages.
+When you’re buying a home, there are several types of loans to consider and AMS is ready to assist you.
+You’ll get an honest and fair assessment of your mortgage options from industry professionals who understand military life and have years of experience handling many different mortgage products.

-We strive to provide members of the military community with low-cost and low-rate mortgages to build, buy or refinance your home even if it means doing business elsewhere.
-We want to make sure you get the right mortgage to best meet your needs.
+Our mission is to ensure you obtain a low-cost and low-rate mortgage to build, buy or refinance your home even if it means doing business elsewhere.
+We want to make sure you get the right mortgage to meet your needs.
 Get a free mortgage assessment today.
 There’s no cost or obligation.